AnaKyn-hub/Pokemon-Game/README.md

   <li>After extracting the content, open the 'Pokemon-Game-main' folder, then open the 'Pokémon game' folder and open the 'index.html' file in your browser.</li>
   <img src="https://user-images.githubusercontent.com/74941756/162068617-be3bf09c-c944-452d-b27f-8af1b62e0ead.png">
 </ul>

+<h4>✨Or you can clone this repository to your machine and open the HTML file in your preferred browser!✨</h4>

 <h4>How to play:</h4>
 <li>Play using the keyboard's directional keys.</li>